April is the cruelest month

 In early April, as the pandemic was raging through New York City, transforming my home into another Ground Zero, I awoke to an ominous email.
 My uncle would be having back surgery.
 Although he was in the Hudson Valley, a place less overwhelmed by fear and death, the local hospital was on lockdown.
 A lovely man of 85, my uncle Eric would face the ordeal alone.
 The five-hour surgery would begin that morning at ten.
 I thought of calling him to offer comfort, but alas, it was already too late.

-Eric and his wife were both artists—he a photographer, she a writer and a professor at Vassar College.
-Nancy had passed away in 2017.
-Her memorial had been overflowing with family, friends, colleagues, and former students.
-There were readings of her poems.
+Eric and his wife were both artists—he a photographer, she a writer, a maker of unusual creatures, and a professor at Vassar College.
+When Nancy passed away, in 2017, her memorial was overflowing with family, friends, colleagues, and former students.
+There were many readings of her poems.
 During my recent visits with Eric, he’d spoken with undiminished feeling of their ten-year courtship.
-No wonder—despite the lengthy prologue, their marriage had been as loving and companionable as any I’ve ever seen.
+No wonder—despite the lengthy prologue, their marriage had been as loving and companionable as any I’d ever seen.

 Back surgery at 85 is enormously risky.
 With ambulance sirens wailing through my Brooklyn neighborhood and death hanging—so it seemed—in the pollen-laden trees, the news was hard to grasp.
 What rhyme or reason was there for such surgery right now?
 I had spoken with Eric just a week before, and he’d sounded good—inexplicably cheery, I thought at the time, for an elderly man enduring a quarantine alone, with his only son a thousand miles away.
 He was adapting, though—he’d even given up his morning outings for fresh coffee and the newspaper.
 I promised to call again soon, but in the urban crush of the pandemic, I delayed for a few days.
 I thought he would be safe up there in the Hudson Valley.

-Soon after, the pain my uncle had long suffered suddenly became acute, and the round of doctors and diagnoses began.
-Alone and suffering, he finally agreed to the surgery recommended several years before.
+Soon after, the pain my uncle had long suffered suddenly became acute, and a new round of doctors and diagnoses began.
+Alone and suffering, he finally agreed to the surgery first recommended several years before.
 Yet the circumstances had changed.
 He was older, and the hospital was on COVID-19 lockdown.
-Nevertheless, the doctor had reached a sobering conclusion—in the absence of surgery, my uncle’s chances were fading to none.
+Nevertheless, the doctor had reached a sobering conclusion—in the absence of surgery, my uncle’s chances of mobility were fading to none.